-Looking to past often helps shape the future, and the guys behind 1889 Enoteca have renovated the fit-out to best show-off the old Moreton Rubber building in Woolloongabba.
-Like stepping into the heart of old-time Europe, Enoteca offer traditional Roman fare with a wine list to die for and an interior to match.
+Looking to the past often helps shape the future, and the guys behind 1889 Enoteca have renovated the fit-out to best show-off the old Moreton Rubber building in Woolloongabba.
+Like stepping into the heart of old-time Europe, Enoteca offers traditional Roman fare with a wine list to die for and an interior to match.
 Before the trio of owners opened the restaurant five years ago, they peeled back the damage of time (also known as the '70s and pure neglect) to reveal original raw bricks, long-lost stained glass windows, and the original wooden floorboards.

-Seating in the main upstairs dining consist of dark wood booths with large mirrors above and fuchsia velvet patterned benches.
+Seating in the main upstairs dining consists of dark wood booths with large mirrors above and fuchsia velvet patterned benches.
 Opposite them is the long and dominating marble bar with hanging lights and the air of old-time luxury.
 In the adjacent room or 'wine shop' are free-standing tables, and downstairs is the cellar and private dining hall.
 A large wooden table seats groups and the space hosts up to 42.

 People roam from far and wide just for the famous gnocchi ($24/36) at Enoteca.
 Not-to-be-missed, the potato morsels are as soft as clouds, a delightful cheesy bite with pork & fennel sausage and a black truffle tapenade.
 When the plate we were sharing emptied, hopeful looks shot to the kitchen for another serve.
 Until next time...